 When your lock in period for your home loan has expired and the market has prevailing lower interest rates, your bank will know that they have to act to keep you as a customer or there is a strong temptation to switch lenders.

 So repricing your loan package to one with lower rates can just be the carrot to stop you from going to a competing bank.

 In other countries, “repricing” may also be commonly termed as “remortgage”.

-If you are lucky, your original mortgage might have terms that allow you to reprice within a specified period.
+If you are lucky, your original mortgage might have terms that allow you to reprice (or convert) within a specified period.

 Take note that you might also be charged an administrative fee for repricing depending on the original terms and conditions that you have signed up for in the first place.

 “Repricing” is also sometimes more affectionately called “conversion”.

 Refinancing will mean that you take your mortgage to another bank.

 A lot of times, you will find that refinancing is more worthwhile than repricing.

 This is because a competitor may be willing to offer better deals to acquire your business.